 Many people who struggle with Codeine addiction or abuse also suffer from mental illnesses like Anxiety, Depression, OCD, Dysphoria, and Anhedonia.
 Our dual diagnosis program addresses both concerns of codeine addiction and mental health issues.

 At Avatar, once the rehab is complete, we then conduct aftercare sessions with our clients.
-Avatar’s medical professionals develop the most suitable and personalized aftercare plans based on client’s unique needs that essentially aid in combating fentanyl abuse.
-Avatar Residential Detox Center accepts all major insurances such as Molina, BlueCross BlueShield, Aetna, CareFirst, Anthem Health, and many more.
+Avatar’s medical professionals develop the most suitable and personalized aftercare plans based on clients’ unique needs that essentially aid in combating fentanyl abuse.
+Avatar Residential Detox Center accepts all most insurance plans such as Molina, BlueCross BlueShield, Aetna, CareFirst, Anthem Health, and many more.
 We can easily verify your insurance coverage.
 Insurance coverage varies from one person and one plan to the next.
 However, as one of the best rehab facilities, count on getting the care you need here.
 Coverage is usually available for most of our services, including detox, residential treatment, outpatient treatment, and medication-assisted treatment.
 Avatar also offers customized flexible self-pay options for all our treatments.
 For our patients who can not drive to the location, we provide door-to-door pickup and drop services.